 Memorial Day is always tough.
 How can we ever sufficiently thank our fallen Brothers and Sisters.
 Deployments seem to result in an exchange of pride for guilt, esteem for disdain; and it’s not necessarily obvious upon returning home.
 It creeps up and compiles up over time.
 Our friends gave their lives in our place.
 We were responsible for one another.
 We left as a complete unit and our hearts and minds returned with missing pieces.
 Sometimes, it feels as though I’m living on borrowed time.
 They paid the ultimate price for me, and there is a debt that I will always feel I owe, but can never repay.

-That is why such a huge part of my cycling journey is to HONOR them by LIVING and attempting to make the most of each day.
-Letting days pass by cannot be an option any longer.
-No more standing by while your heart and mind fight each other to the death… Deliberately feed your mind with healthy new thoughts and refuse to allow what’s already inside consume you.
+That is why such a huge part of my cycling journey is to HONOR them by LIVING and attempting to make the most of this incredibly unique opportunity for healing.
+Letting days pass by cannot be an option for me any longer.
+No more standing by while your heart and mind fight each other to the death.
+Deliberately feed your mind with healthy new thoughts!

 Thank you SPC Sam Bowen, 1LT Charles Wilkins, and PFC Ryan Martin, with every beat of my broken heart.
 Your loving sacrifice will NEVER be forgotten.